schellingerhout/schellingerhout.github.io/_posts/2019-09-12-datatransmission3.md

 ## Quick Recap ##
 ### Records can interpret data in different ways ###
 As mentioned in prior sections that pointers are simply numbers that correspond to places in memory and that types associated with that address are the way we interpret the data.
-In many cases data can be interpreted in the same way.
+In many cases data can be interpreted as compatible data types.
 Here is an example of we could define a customer record at a transmitter:

 {% highlight pascal %}